Whittwood Town Center

-Whittwood Town Center is a 65-acre open-air shopping center in Whittier, Southeast Los Angeles County, California, located on the southwest corner of Whittier Boulevard and Santa Gertrudes Avenue.
+Whittwood Town Center (formerly Whitwood Shopping Center or Whitwood Center) is a 65-acre open-air shopping center in Whittier, Southeast Los Angeles County, California, located on the southwest corner of Whittier Boulevard and Santa Gertrudes Avenue.

 The shopping center has a gross leasable area of 841,936 square feet and is close to Interstate 605, Interstate 5, and the Pomona Freeway.
-Anchor stores include CVS Pharmacy, JC Penney, Kohl's, PetSmart, Sears, and Target.
+Anchor stores include CVS Pharmacy, JCPenney, Sears (closing July 26, 2025) (formerly The Broadway), Kohl's, PetSmart, and Target.